cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 ## <a id='evgroups'></a>Environment Variable Groups ##

 Environment variable groups are system-wide variables that enable operators to apply a group of environment variables to all running applications and all staging applications separately.

+An environment variable group consists of a single hash of name-value pairs that are later inserted into an application container at runtime or at staging.
 These values can contain information such as HTTP proxy information.
-The keys and values for variables set in an environment variable group are case-sensitive.
+The values for variables set in an environment variable group are case-sensitive.

+When creating environment variable groups, consider the following:

-An environment variable group consists of a single hash of name value pairs that are later inserted into an application’s container at runtime or at staging.
-Only the Cloud Foundry operator can set the hash value for each group.
-All authenticated users can get the environment variables assigned to their application.
+* Only the Cloud Foundry operator can set the hash value for each group.
+* All authenticated users can get the environment variables assigned to their application.

-All variable changes take effect after the operator restarts or restages the applications.
-Any user-defined variable takes precedence over environment variables provided by these groups.
+* All variable changes take effect after the operator restarts or restages the applications.
+* Any user-defined variable takes precedence over environment variables provided by these groups.

 The table below lists the commands for environment variable groups.